LibrariesHacked/data-storytelling/_pages/about.md

 During that time I founded [Libraries Hacked](https://librarieshacked.org/), a project to promote open data and digital prototypes for public libraries, and have been involved in [community digital projects](https://www.librarieshacked.org/projects/) that have used library data in interesting ways.

-Library data storytelling is a project to promote the use of data in libraries as well as providing a platform for sharing stories about libraries.
+Library data storytelling is a project to promote the use of data in libraries, as well as providing a platform for sharing stories about libraries.

 ## What does a data story look like?